 Chances are, you rely on your phone to help you get stuff done.

-Whether it’s a calendar synched to your laptop, an app that keeps you from scrolling through Buzzfeed when you’re supposed to be working, or a running to-do list in your notes, your device is your central command center.
+Whether it’s a calendar synced to your laptop, an app that keeps you from shopping on Amazon when you’re supposed to be working, or a running to-do list in your notes, your device is your central command center.

 At least, it was.
 Believe it or not, plenty of productivity-minded folks are keeping track of their lives with something way more low-tech.
 In fact, it’s totally no-tech.

-Meet the bullet journal.
+Meet the bullet journal (otherwise known as BuJo).
 On the outside, it looks like a pretty average notebook.
 But on the inside, it’s a living, breathing productivity system.
 And it just might change your life.

 What is a bullet journal?

 A bullet journal might sound intense.
-And if you were to take a quick peek on Instagram, you might be intimated by the amazingly pretty (and detailed) notebooks of some artistically-inclined users.
+And if you were to take a quick peek on social media, you might be intimidated by the amazingly pretty (and detailed) notebooks of some artistically-inclined users.

 But it’s nothing you can’t handle.
 And you don’t have to be a dedicated doodler to be a world-class bullet journaler.
 A bullet journal is really just a method of journaling and note-taking that’s based around making bulleted lists.